Women Who Are Struggling With Addiction

 Who Are Mothers or Mothers-To-Be

 Denial about the extent to which women experience alcohol and other drug problems is still strong.
-The denial is even more profound when considering pregnant women.
+The denial is even more profound when pregnant or parenting women are involved.
 Progress is being made in expanding prevention and treatment efforts to include women.
 But, women of child- bearing age deserve special attention.

 NCADD Sacramento is home to Options for Recovery.
 This Sacramento County program teaches pregnant and parenting women, life-long recovery skills.
 Re-establishing healthy relationships with their children is a high priority.
 Download the Options for Recovery PDF and share this information with a family member, friend or co-worker who would benefit from this service.
 You may also read about the program in the NCADD Blog.

 - intensive outpatient

 Staff from the Sacramento County Health and Human Services, Volunteers of America, WEAVE, CPS and other local agencies ensure the best possible treatment planning for each client.

 As an Option for Recovery provider, NCADD Sacramento provides a continuum of intensive outpatient treatment and continuing care services for those in the early stages of recovery.
 We partner with Volunteers Of America for those women who need a residential program where children are welcome.
 Those on a waiting list for residential, or day treatment services of Options for Recovery, have the opportunity to start treatment within our beginners pre-treatment group.

 Options for Recovery is a nine month treatment program with three phases of services – 4-day, 3-day and 1-day treatment with ongoing support and case management for continuing support .
 Each phase is approximately 90 days in length.
 Clients are provided with a minimum of two individual counseling sessions per month.
 Group participation is emphasized in all three phases.
 We have a beautifully appointed nursery and playcare for infants and children- with a garden and outdoor playground.